 Results: Statistically significant differences in CR and TP were found among porcelains (P < .0001).
 The CR means in order of decreasing translucency were: VPM (0.15) > VMII (0.24), IL (0.25), KEG (0.26) > EP HTB1 (0.32), EE (0.34) > EP HTA1 (0.37), EP HTBL4 (0.37) > EP HTBL2 (0.43), EP LTA1 (0.47) > LZ (0.73).
 The TP means in order of decreasing translucency were: VPM (40.34) > VMII (33.66), KEG (33.52), IL (32.44) > EP HTB1 (27.96), EE (27.64) > EP HTA1 (26.59), EP HTBL4 (26.14) > EP HTBL2 (22.70), EP LTA1 (21.35) > LZ (10.43).
 Translucency of conventional feldspathic porcelain was comparable to that of machinable feldspathic porcelain.
 Pressable feldspathic porcelain presented the greatest translucency.
 Shade and thickness influenced lithium disilicate porcelain translucency.

 Conclusion: Various ceramics systems designed for porcelain veneers present various degrees of translucency.

 Copyright 2011 Karine Tenorio Landim Barizon

 Barizon, Karine Tenorio Landim.
-"Relative translucency of ceramic systems for porcelain veneers." master's thesis, University of Iowa, 2011.
+"Relative translucency of ceramic systems for porcelain veneers." master's Master's thesis, University of Iowa, 2011.